-The CACREP accredited Graduate Programs at Carson-Newman University prepares you with professional counseling competencies (within the context of Christian beliefs, values, and behaviors) essential to deliver evidence-based practices that promote holistic well-being to diverse clients.
+The CACREP accredited Graduate Counseling Programs at Carson-Newman University prepare you with professional counseling competencies (within the context of Christian beliefs, values, and behaviors) essential to deliver evidence-based practices that promote holistic well-being to diverse clients.

 The Graduate Counseling program engages in a systematic evaluation of its two primary program offerings: Professional School Counseling and Clinical Mental Health Counseling.
 One purpose of this evaluation is to determine to what extent our students master counselor competencies as identified by the Council for Accreditation of Counseling and Related Programs (CACREP).